koelslaw/documentation/topics/network/README.md

 The entire running configuration is stored in the [config directory](../../config/switch-config.txt).

+For Specific Configuration examples see the [Switch](../switch/README.md) Configuration

 ## Initial Switch Configuration (WebUI)
 1. Connect a network cable to the management port on the front of the switch
 ![](../../images/switch-management.png)